-NetBrain auto-discovers your entire hybrid network, including traditional components, software-defined LAN and WAN, and the cloud, making all its information about configuration, performance, and flow of traffic easily accessible to any operator or engineer as part of our visual management and automation console.
+NetBrain auto-discovers your entire live hybrid network, including traditional components, software-defined LAN and WAN, and cloud, making all its information about configuration, performance, and flow of traffic easily accessible to any operator or engineer as part of our visual management and automation console.

 NetBrain’s discovery engine continuously inventories all devices, their configurations, the connectivity, and the protocols, including IPv6 addresses.
 The result is an exact “digital twin” of the end-to-end network in real-time—every device, every platform, every firmware version – which contains all the topology data and baseline configuration, and performance analysis.
-It then provides this information in an easy to navigate and intuitive visual management console.
+It then provides this information in an easy-to-navigate and intuitive visual management console.

 NetBrain allows easy identification of historical trends and changes.
-It runs a benchmark task after doing the discovery of the hybrid network.
+It runs a benchmark task after the discovery of the hybrid network.
 The digital twin dynamic data model enables NetBrain to interact with the infrastructure as needed, interactively, or by applying automated tasks.

 NetBrain redefined the concept of network mapping by offering the industry’s only real-time network Dynamic Maps which continuously discover, model, and visualize the entire hybrid network – from the public cloud all the way down to the network edge.
 And because the data model also includes the ability to do historical data comparisons, it’s easier to identify changes and potential sources of problems.
-Operations teams can now use network mapping software to visualize, navigate, investigate and troubleshoot hybrid networks in a single consolidated view (including data programmatically collected from third-party monitoring applications) to display:
+Operations teams can now use network mapping software to visualize, navigate, investigate and troubleshoot hybrid network issues in a single consolidated view (including data programmatically collected from third-party monitoring applications) to display:

 Network inventory physical configurations:

-Unlike static diagrams, high-level Dynamic Maps are rendered on-demand based upon actual live data for every point(s) in the network in a single pane of glass.
+Unlike static diagrams, high-level Dynamic Maps are rendered on-demand based on actual live data for every point(s) in the network in a single pane of glass.
 NetBrain’s digital twin and the associated Dynamic Maps solution provide the perfect foundation for NetBrain’s network automation capabilities.

 NetBrain’s Dynamic Maps become the foundation to visually interact with the network.
 For any desired task or investigation, NetBrain will create a real-time and intuitive contextualized map of the relevant part of the network.